About Compost

 To start seeds for your garden, we recommend a potting mix of 2 parts Farm Feast, 2 parts coco coir and 1 part perlite.

-Before planting in the Spring and Fall, finished compost can be applied to your vegetable garden to increase nutrient availability for your plants.
-We recommend applying compost to the soil at a depth of 1-2 inches and then incorporating it into the top 6-8 inches of the soil.
+Finished compost can be applied to your vegetable garden to increase nutrient availability for your plants.
+Apply compost to the soil at a depth of 1-2 inches and then incorporating it into the top 6-8 inches of the soil.
 For deeper rooted plants, increase compost application rate and incorporate deeper into the soil.